godzig/freebooter-dm-screen/README.md

 Right now this is just an excuse project for learning NextJS.

-- Pull booty die, table dropdown, reroll, and count into a unified menu bar.
 - How to do MagicItem enchantments?
 - make "add magic" a toggle to give plain things cool magic names.
 - probably item values should become an object so I can pass them around and total and stats and stuff.